ampproject/amp.dev/content/docs/ads_analytics/analytics-vendors.md

 Type attribute value: `newrelic`

 Adds support for New Relic Browser to measure AMP throughput and performance.
-Instructions to start capturing AMP performance data can be found on the New Relic AMP docs page at [docs.newrelic.com](https://docs.newrelic.com/docs/monitor-amp-pages-new-relic-browser).
+By adding the `newrelic` attribute value you’ll need to add your `app ID` and `license key` from your New Relic Browser account to start capturing data.
+More details can be found on the New Relic Browser AMP docs page at [docs.newrelic.com](https://docs.newrelic.com/docs/browser/new-relic-browser/installation/monitor-amp-pages-new-relic-browser).

 ### Nielsen